 If you’ve been paying attention to the news lately or scrolling your social feeds, the world seems pretty bleak.
 Fires, drought, floods, and hurricanes are all reaching record destruction levels all over the world.
-Combined with Covid-19 pandemic, it’s as if the apocalypse is here and the world is ending.
-It’s gut-wrenching and overwhelming to say the least.
+Combined with the Covid-19 pandemic, it’s as if the apocalypse is here and the world is ending.
+It’s gut-wrenching and overwhelming, to say the least.

-These tragic disasters leave millions of people and animals without access to clean water, adequate food supplies, medical aid and more.
+These tragic disasters leave millions of people and animals without access to clean water, adequate food supplies, medical aid, and more.

 Our instincts are to jump in and help.
 Especially when it’s destinations we’ve explored and people we love.
 But, between the hundreds of organizations claiming to help and the opportunistic scammers, it also seems like no good deed goes unpunished.

 When a big disaster hits, there are scummy thieves waiting to take advantage of your good deeds.
 Don’t let them!

 A Secret Service investigation led to two Miami residents being charged with wire fraud after allegedly fraudulently obtaining Hurricane Harvey disaster relief funds that should have gone to those still recovering from the disaster.
 Read more: https://t.co/qjU2tAzp8c pic.twitter.com/aariVz1ntu

 — U.S. Secret Service (@SecretService) May 16, 2019

 There are opportunistic posers who set up fake disaster relief organizations.
 From pages on social media (Instagram, facebook, twitter…), to making cold calls or even dropping a flyer on your front porch.
 These scammers can seem genuine and 100% legit, but don’t let them take advantage of you!

 Do your research before ever donating a penny.
 Ask questions!